-The Fiat 500X is a compact crossover that brings the Italian company into a sector dominated by the Nissan Juke, and gives Fiat a contender in a category that has mushroomed in importance in the last decade – from just five per cent to 20 per cent of the European market.
+The Fiat 500X is a compact crossover that brings the Italian company into a sector dominated by the Nissan Juke and gives Fiat a contender in a category that has mushroomed in importance in the last decade – from just 5% to 20% of the European market.

 However the 500X is not, like its siblings, a reworked version of the 500 supermini.
 While it shares most of the family identifiers, notably the ‘moustache and eyes’ front-end look and clamshell bonnet, this is a new car designed from the outset for its market.

 In fact it is rather more closely related to its American cousin, the Jeep Renegade, also due in the UK in 2015.
 The two share much of their mechanical components including the platform.